tekknolagi/tekknolagi.github.com/_posts/2025-07-25-linear-scan.md

         slot = StackSlot.new(num_stack_slots)
         num_stack_slots += 1
         if spill.range.end > interval.range.end
-          # The last active interval ends further away than the current interval; spill it.
+          # The last active interval ends further away than the current
+          # interval; spill the last active interval.
           assignment[interval] = assignment[spill]
-          if !assignment[interval].is_a?(PReg)
-            raise "Should be assigned a register"
+          raise "Should be assigned a register" unless assignment[interval].is_a?(PReg)
-          end
+          # TODO(max): Insert a spill instruction at an odd index
           assignment[spill] = slot
           active.pop  # We know spill is the last one
           # Insert interval into already-sorted active